-- 5.5 With that in mind, I identified in paragraphs 4.4 and 4.5 of my Evidence, that trends for reduced TP and ChI-a began three years prior to alum dosing, in 2003.
-Given little change in climate was noted by Hamilton et al. (2012:19)1 for the period 2000-2009, and as alum dosing began later in 2006, this points to an important but poorly understood process driving TLI in Lake Rotorua (i.e., causing ~0.5 TLI variation over two years). - 5.6 In paragraph 4.5 of my Evidence I link this inference to the value of frequent science reviews, and not to detract from the importance of alum dosing driving later improvement.
+- 6.1 In paragraphs 1.4, 2.4 and 2.9 of Prof. Hamilton's rebuttal, he suggests the time-series analyses reported in my Evidence were "truncated" or "selective", to indicate I was incorrect to identify improving TLI prior to alum dosing in 2006. - 6.2 The statistical information I reported in my Evidence is identical to those reported in Abell et al. (2012), where in fact, I led the time-series analysis.
+Likewise, in paragraph 4.4 of my Evidence I stress the time-period over which trend statistics were generated, to be 2001-2012, in keeping with my analyses for Abell et al. (2012).
+This applied to all further reference in my Evidence about trend statistics (e.g., paragraphs 5.2, 5.4, 5.5, 6.4 of my Evidence). - 6.3 In Figures 4.1 and 4.2 of Abell et al. (2012), improved TLI is evident since 2003, in the deconstructed time-series for TP and Chl-a.
+Both figures are reproduced here on pages 9-10. - 6.4 Time-series deconstruction is a common statistical tool that complements trend testing.
+The latter determines the typical or median rate of change scaled to the full time-window, whilst the former indicates precisely where in that window change originated (i.e., unless you deconstruct a time-series, trend analysis will not tell you when a change began).
+This required clarification in caucusing. - 6.5 With that in mind, I identified in paragraphs 4.4 and 4.5 of my Evidence, that trends for reduced TP and Chl-a began three years prior to alum dosing, in 2003.
+Given little change in climate was noted by Hamilton et al. (2012:19) for the period 2000-2009, and as alum dosing began later in 2006, this points to an important but poorly understood process driving TLI in Lake Rotorua (i.e., causing ~0.5 TLI variation over two years). - 6.6 In paragraph 4.5 of my Evidence I link this inference to the value of frequent science reviews, and not to detract from the importance of alum dosing driving later improvement.
 For instance, I indicate in paragraph 4.5 that most marked improvement in TLI occurred later, between 2010 and 2012, following increased alum dosing.
-Hence, I disagree with Prof. Hamilton in paragraph 2.9 of his rebuttal where he suggests my evidence "should be disregarded" for using a starting period of 2003, when in fact I have not done so here nor too in Abell et. al. (2012) a mistake he repeats in his rebuttal at paragraphs 2.10 and 2.11.
+Hence, I disagree with Prof. Hamilton in paragraph 2.9 of his rebuttal where he suggests my evidence "should be disregarded" for using a starting period of 2003, when in fact I have not done so here nor too in Abell et. al. (2012) a misunderstanding repeated at paragraphs 2.10 and 2.11 of Prof. Hamilton's rebuttal.

-6. A DEFICIENCY OF P (P-LIMITATION) DROVE TLI IMPROVEMENT SINCE 2006
+7. A DEFICIENCY OF P (P-LIMITATION) DROVE TLI IMPROVEMENT SINCE 2006 in technical reporting by other Council scientists (e.g., Scholes 2013; Scholes and Hamill, 2016).